Chapel-en-le-Frith: Railway

-The other railway line passing through the town was built by the Midland Railway, which was formerly one of the main lines from London to Manchester; Chapel-en-le-Frith Central railway station was opened on this line to serve the town.
-The line, and Central station, were closed to passenger traffic in 1967 and is now freight-only, carrying aggregate from the quarries around Buxton.
-It terminates at its junction with the Hope Valley line, by way of Chapel Milton Viaduct, which diverges east and west above the Black Brook valley at Chapel Milton, near Chinley signalbox.
+The other railway line passing through the town was built by the Midland Railway, which was formerly a main line between London St Pancras and Manchester Central; Chapel-en-le-Frith Central railway station was opened on this line to serve the town.
+The line, and Central station, was closed to passenger traffic in 1967 and is now freight-only, carrying aggregate from the quarries around Buxton.
+It terminates at its junction with the Hope Valley Line, by way of Chapel Milton Viaduct, which diverges east and west above the Black Brook valley at Chapel Milton, near Chinley signalbox.

 Buses

 The town is also served by High Peak's 199 skyline service, which runs every 30 minutes between Buxton, Stockport and Manchester Airport.

 Sport

 The town's football team is Chapel Town F.C., playing in Division One of the Manchester Football League.
 There is a golf course on the western edge of the town.

 There is also a leisure centre, with tennis courts co-located with High School which provides a range of fitness classes and sports facilities.